ssfwmorry/kakeyo/docs/database/functions.md

 as $$
     select
         records.id,
+        records.datetime,
         records.user_id = input_user_id as is_self,
         records.is_pay,
         records.price,
         records.memo,
         (case
             when records.record_type = 5 then true
-            when records.record_typ = 0 then null
+            when records.record_type = 0 then null
             else false
         end) as is_instead,
         records.is_settled,